TooManyBees/wasm-demo/readme.md

-    by 64k, the size of 1 webassembly page you can grow memory with memory.prototype.grow; wasm code can grow itself too growing beyond its capacity raises an exception in JS land
+    by 64k, the size of 1 webassembly page you can grow memory with memory.prototype.grow; wasm code can grow itself too growing beyond its capacity raises an exception in JS land look at the size of that pointer!
+    It's kind of low for a pointer
+    But it's also not at zero
+    There's state for the allocator taking up space Also, LLVM creates the shadow stack
+        since wasm can only represent i32/i64/f32/f64, structs can't go on the heap.
+They're reserved their own space on the heap

 let's return some strings
     c-style with null bytes: return the address it starts at